 - Are you happy at work?
 How can I help?

-Connecteam makes it easy to send a private chat or you can send a company-wide survey and watch the results pour in real-time.
+Connecteam makes it easy to send a private chat or you can send a company-wide survey or live poll and watch the results pour in real-time.

 Reinvent Internal Communication